 Summer may feel over — but this brand new single from Winnipeg’s Royal Canoe is dripping with sunshine.

 Tom Coxworth: Stephen Stills & Manassas, “Change Partners”

-The very early roots of Alt-Country.
-The linage of Still is from many groups including Buffalo Springfield, CSN&Y, Manassas, Super Sessions and many duets and solo outings including Jimi Hendrix.
+The very early roots of alt-country.
+Stills’ lineage comes from many groups including Buffalo Springfield, CSN&Y, Manassas, Super Sessions and many duets and solo outings including Jimi Hendrix.
 A real craftsman.

-A pessimistic view of the U.S. school system – but thought it might be an interesting “back to school” song.
+A pessimistic view of the U.S. school system.
+Thought it might be an interesting “back to school” song.
 Written by Tom Paxton.

 Well, he’s done it again!
 Combining a sort of starry-eyed naivete with a bitter undertone of heartbreak on the title track from his brand-new Jesse and the Dandelions album, Give Up the Gold.